 In 2008, Minera Alamos issued a resource calculation and a Pre-Feasibility Report for its Los Verdes project under NI 43-101, the Canadian guidance for technical resources reporting.
 In 2012, the company completed and issued a Preliminary Economic Assessment (the "PEA"), updating the plans for the project.
-The Company is currently considering an update and revision of that report once more based on current industry/market expectations and a resizing of the planned operation.
+The Company is currently considering strategic alternatives for this project based on current industry/market expectations and a resizing of the planned operation.